Nick-Lucas/react-domain-store/README.md

 // Import the Provider component and render
 // it with the model
-import { Provider } from "react-model-store"
+import { Provider } from "react-domain-store"

 ReactDOM.render(
   <Provider model={model}>